 One might ask;

-Since Tatian, there have been many harmonies, and a few mergers of the words of the three more closely related "synoptic" Gospels, and also a couple of works that include the text of the Gospel of John.
-Learning from past examples, and using a precise notation, this book goes beyond all previous mergers and harmonies by splitting the parallel verses into individual words, which can be aligned on a word-for-word and thought-for-thought basis.
+Since at least Tatian’s Diatessaron, many harmonies and several mergers of the words of the three more closely related "synoptic" Gospels have been created, along with a few works that include the text of The Gospel of John.
+Learning from past examples, and using a precise system of notation, this book goes beyond all previous mergers and harmonies by splitting the sets of parallel verses into individual words, which were carefully aligned on a word-for-word, and thought-for-thought, basis.

-In the end, with each and every word from each of the four Gospel accounts of the New Testament included or accounted for, Five Column: The Synoptic Gospel is the most complete and accurate word-for-word merged harmonization of the texts of the four Gospels of the New Testament that has yet been produced.
+In the end, with each and every word from each of the four Gospel accounts of the New Testament included or accounted for, The Synoptic Gospel is the most complete and accurate word-for-word merged harmonization of the texts of the four Gospel accounts of the New Testament that has ever been produced.

 Listen to the audio: